GordonsToolsBlog is reader-supported. When you buy through our links, we may earn a commission at no cost to you.

 UV-resistant

-Ultraviolet radiation from the Sun is an ever-present threat to tapes placed outside or in a sun-lit interior portion of the house.
-These rays denature the tape and disrupt its integrity.
-They may cause it to peel off or to leave behind visible residue.
+Ultraviolet radiation from the sun poses a constant threat to tapes that are placed outside or in sunlit areas within the house.
+These rays can break down the tape and compromise its integrity, causing it to peel off or leave behind visible residue.

 Only UV-resistant tapes like Scotch #2093 or Duck can be used outdoors without fear.
 Other products like FrogTape, although versatile in their action, are not UV resistant and hence restricted to indoor use.
 Never attempt to use indoor-oriented tape outdoors, it will destroy the paint job.